The Pay and Non-Pay Content of Job Ads: Data and Institutional Context

 \subsection{Matched Employer-Employee Data}

-We also have access to Norwegian administrative matched employer-employee data for all years between 2000 and 2019.
-The data come as a series of employment spells in each year, where each spell has information on the individual's employer, as well as their pre-tax earnings, hours of work, and employment start and end date.
+We have access to Norwegian administrative matched employer-employee data covering several decades.
+From January 2015, these data are available as monthly files, where each record has information on the individual's employer, as well as their pre-tax earnings, hours of work, employment start and end date.
 Individuals can have several recorded spells in any given month if they receive earnings from more than one employer.
-For each worker, we aggregate all employment spells to the annual level and retain observations corresponding to the main employer, defined as the establishment with the largest annual earnings.
-Using information on annual earnings and annual contracted hours of work, we further calculate the average hourly wage for each worker in their main job in each year.

 This data set has additional information on several background characteristics of employees (gender, education) and employers (location, industry).
-In the most recent years, the data set also has some information on a small subset of job attributes (e.g., shift work, contract type) for each employment spell that employers must report to Statistics Norway.
+Notably, our data set also includes information on certain non-pecuniary job attributes, such as whether the employment spell involves shift work, and taxable in-kind benefits, which we use in our analysis for comparisons to some of the attributes retrieved from job ads.
+Since 2021, the data set has additional job attributes (e.g., contract type) for each employment spell that employers must report to Statistics Norway.

+We use information from the matched employer-employee data set at several places in our analysis.
+First, we infer revealed-preference measures of employer quality in a structural approach, where we use information on measures of average hourly wages, employment size and worker flows across employers.
+For this purpose, we aggregate all employment spells to the annual level for each worker and retain observations corresponding to the main employer, defined as the establishment with the largest annual earnings.
+Using information on annual earnings and annual contracted hours of work, we calculate the average hourly wage for each worker in their main job in each year.
+Second, we use detailed monthly information on hiring dates for workers in each employment spell to relate posted job ads to potential hires.
+Moreover, we draw on information from the matched employer-employee data set to define comparable worker and employer characteristics for our various analyses.